vmware-tanzu/velero/site/content/docs/main/restore-resource-modifiers.md

 kubectl patch pod valid-pod -type='json' -p='[{"op": "replace", "path": "/spec/containers/0/image", "value":"new image"}]'
 - Before creating the resource modifier yaml, you can try it out using kubectl patch command.
 The same commands should work as it is.

-### New features introduced in 1.13

 #### JSON Merge Patch
-you can modify a resource using JSON Merge Patch
+You can modify a resource using JSON Merge Patch
 ```yaml
 version: v1
 resourceModifierRules: